Domaine de ChampvignySauvignon

 Original food and wine pairings with Sauvignon

-The Sauvignon of Domaine de Champvigny matches generally quite well with dishes of rich fish (salmon, tuna etc), shellfish or vegetarian such as recipes of chinese fondue, blanquette of the sea or quiche without pastry.
+The Sauvignon of Domaine de Champvigny matches generally quite well with dishes of rich fish (salmon, tuna etc), shellfish or vegetarian such as recipes of pumpkin and tuna gratin, squid from the mouth of the cavado river (portugal) or quiche without pastry, courgette and blue cheese.

 Details and technical informations about Domaine de Champvigny's Sauvignon.